 - Do not engage in other paid work in their first year.
 Programs should exempt Fellows from first-year teaching responsibilities or research assistantships.
 If programs require such work, it will be limited to a 0.25 FTE position and will require approval from the Faculty Director.

-- Participate for an average of 3 hours per week in programming, including enrollment in a 3-unit colloquium that takes place on Thursdays from 5 to 7:30 PM in fall and spring semesters, during the first year of studies.
-Attend the required overnight orientation from August 27th to 28th.
+- Participate for an average of 3 hours per week in programming, including enrollment in a 1-3 unit colloquium that takes place on Thursdays from 5 to 7:30 PM in fall and spring semesters, during the first year of studies.
+Attend the required overnight orientation in late August.

 - Serve as a mentor in their first year for either a K-12 student, an Honors student, a refugee, immigrant, or an undergraduate recruited through a diversity program; in their second year, Fellows will mentor the new cohort.

 - Enroll as a full-time student in the fall and spring semesters (at least 9 units per semester).